George Thorndike Angell Memorial

-The George Thorndike Angell Memorial (sometimes called Angell Memorial Fountain or George Thorndike Angell Memorial Horse Fountain) is a monument commemorating George Thorndike Angell in Boston, Massachusetts.
+The George Thorndike Angell Memorial (sometimes called Angell Memorial Fountain or George Thorndike Angell Memorial Horse Fountain) is a monument commemorating George Thorndike Angell in Post Office Square in Boston, Massachusetts.

+Description and history

 The fountain and 7,500 square foot plaza were designed by the firm of Peabody & Stearns in 1912.

 The work was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1997.